jas-sin82/next-destination-club-milestone-3/README.md

 ### Overview

 This project presents a Holidays destiantions call Next destination Club.
-This is a website/app where User  can find and save their best destinations all around the world, User will able to create a account to see all destination or to save their own Holidays.Once user got login details next step is to update profile with add destination or to look around app to see the existing destiantion and other features.I have designed this project, fully focus on Database creation, security and CRUD(create, read, update and delete).App has a few diffrent webpages each page has diffrent contents and buttons but as user prospective each webpage will easily and smoothly will navigate user to their destination.
+This is a website/app where User  can find and save their best destinations all around the world, User will able to create a account to see all destination or to save their own Holidays.Once user got login details next step is to update profile with add destination or to look around app to see the existing destination and other features.I have designed this project, fully focus on Database creation, security and CRUD(create, read, update and delete).App has a few diffrent webpages each page has different contents and buttons but as user prospective each webpage will easily and smoothly will navigate user to their destination.

 ##  Screenshots of project